 Erwin is a somewhat small town located in the state of Tennessee.
 With a population of 5,853 people and three constituent neighborhoods, Erwin is the 102nd largest community in Tennessee.

-Erwin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+When you are in Erwin, you'll notice that it is more blue-collar than most other communities in America.
+35.23% of Erwin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Erwin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Erwin who work in sales jobs (13.62%), office and administrative support (10.15%), and teaching (8.57%).
+There are especially a lot of people living in Erwin who work in office and administrative support (13.15%), sales jobs (9.96%), and food service (6.21%).

 The people who call Erwin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erwin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Erwin include German, English, Scots-Irish, and Dutch.
+Important ancestries of people in Erwin include English, Irish, German, Scots-Irish, and French.

 The most common language spoken in Erwin is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.